Kristians1995/MLan-Cash/README.md

 # MLan-Cash
-A value card system with RFID cards to bee used at an LAN convention
+A value card system with RFID cards to be used at an LAN convention